uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

 Error handling
 ==============

 oneDAL error handling relies on the mechanism of C++ exceptions.
-If an error occurs, it shall be propagated at the point of a function call where it can be caught using standard C++ error handling mechanism.
+If an error occurs, it shall be propagated at the point of a function call where it is caught using standard C++ error handling mechanism.

 Exception classification
 ========================

-Exception classification in onDAL is aligned with C++ STL classification. oneDAL shall introduce abstract classes defining the base for for hierarchy of exception classes.
-Concrete exception classes are derived from respective STL exception classes. oneDAL library shall throw exceptions represented with concrete classes.
+Exception classification in onDAL is aligned with C++ Standard Library classification. oneDAL shall introduce abstract classes that define the base class in the hierarchy of exception classes.
+Concrete exception classes are derived from respective C++ Standard Library exception classes. oneDAL library shall throw exceptions represented with concrete classes.

-The root of exception hierarchy is ``onedal::exception``.
-The rest exception classes are derived from this class.
+In the hierarchy of onDAL exceptions, ``onedal::exception`` is the base abstract class that all other exception classes are derived from.

 ::